 Ms. Pornthima Pho-armat explained that when kidney disease reaches its final stage, patients require “renal replacement therapy” to take over the function of the kidneys, effectively starting a new life.
 Currently, there are four methods, and patients have the right to choose their treatment approach, though doctors and healthcare professionals will provide recommendations based on the patient’s physical condition and consider their healthcare benefits.
 Currently, there is a policy for “free dialysis for all rights” covering the Gold Card (30 baht), Social Security, and civil servant benefits.
 The term “free dialysis” refers to two main methods: hemodialysis with an artificial kidney machine and peritoneal dialysis.
 The four methods of renal replacement therapy are:

-Hemodialysis: This is a familiar method to the public and requires treatment at the hospital.
-Doctors perform surgery to prepare blood vessels for dialysis, and nurses monitor every step.
-Patients must travel for treatment according to a set schedule.
+- Hemodialysis: This method is widely known and requires treatment at a hospital.
+Doctors surgically prepare blood vessels for dialysis, and nurses closely monitor the procedure.
+Patients must travel to the hospital for treatment according to a scheduled timetable.

-Peritoneal Dialysis: Patients can perform this at home.
-Doctors surgically insert a small tube into the abdomen to infuse a solution for waste exchange.
-This method reduces the need to travel to the hospital but requires strict adherence to hygiene to prevent infection.
+- Peritoneal Dialysis: This method can be performed at home.
+Doctors surgically insert a small catheter into the abdomen to allow dialysis fluid to exchange waste products.
+While this reduces hospital visits, strict hygiene practices are required to prevent infection.

 The Role of the Family is Crucial